microsoft/onnxscript/README.md

 ```

 The decorator parses the code of the function and converts it into an intermediate
-structure.
+representation.
 If it fails, it produces an error message indicating the line where
 the error was detected.
-If it succeeds, the intermediate can be converted into
+If it succeeds, the intermediate representation
-one ONNX structure of type FunctionProto (a subpart of a model) or ModelProto
+can be converted into an ONNX structure of type FunctionProto as shown below.
-(a whole model any runtime can predict with).

 - `Hardmax.to_function_proto()` returns a `FunctionProto`,
   annotations are not used as FunctionProto does not requires any information about
   shapes or types.

+*TODO* (Note that the following feature is not yet implemented.)
+It can also be converted into a ModelProto (a whole model any runtime can predict with),
+as shown below, provided it satisfies the limitations of models mentioned above.
+For example, the python function should have no attributes or any attribute parameter
+must be bound to a specific value, to convert it into a ModelProto.

 - `Hardmax.to_model_proto(axis=0)` returns a `ModelProto`,
   annotations are mandatory to specify input and output shapes and types of the model.

 **Eager mode**

 Eager evaluation mode is mostly use to debug and check intermediate results
-are expected.
+are as expected.

 ```python
 import numpy as np